 Call waiting times

 We have improved our call systems and are implementing training to ensure all call handlers have as much knowledge as possible to be able to deal with customer enquiries at the first point of contact as far as possible.

 Total number of complaints received

+We have seen a steady improvement in customer satisfaction with how we are handling complaints.
 Our highest number of complaints relate to repairs and maintenance.
 We have introduced a single point of contact for the coordination of all complaints, ensuring that customers are kept up to date throughout the process.
 We are working with our repairs contractors to ensure complaints are dealt with quickly and within our target timescales.
 For all Stage 2 complaints we carry out a ‘lessons learned’ session where we review the reasons for the complaint and put in place actions to improve services.

 Satisfaction with opportunities to participate in landlord decision making

 As part of our new operating model we appointed a new Community Engagement Officer who has been working with local tenants, residents, and Local Authority partners to deliver improvement initiatives across our priority estates and neighbourhoods.
 We now have a new Tenant Scrutiny Group who are currently reviewing our processes for re-letting properties with their final report due in February 2024.
 We have supported a number of community initiatives in recent weeks including clean up events, community garden projects, and have recently publicised our plans to develop a new Handyperson service.
 From the end of February we will be starting consultations with all customers whose property will be part of a planned maintenance or investment programme during 2024/25 to discuss our proposals and get customer feedback on our property improvement plans.